Basic Topology

 Topological Invariants Calculator

 Topological invariants are properties that remain unchanged under homeomorphisms.
-Select a surface to calculate its invariants:
+Select a surface to calculate its genus, Euler characteristic, orientability, and boundary components.

 Sphere